PATH-C Intervention for Caregivers of Blood Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-Is the PATH-C intervention safe for caregivers of blood cancer survivors?
+What evidence suggests that the PATH-C intervention is effective for improving well-being in caregivers of blood cancer survivors?

 Hermioni Amonoo, MD, MPP